wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 - Very rarely, the script will execute the moment before the replication interval gets updated, and will show a time difference of 180 or 185 seconds between the subscriber and the rest of the cluster.
 This race condition will cause the monitor to fail for that `Interval`.
 However, at the next `Interval`, the monitor will succeed.
 Therefore, the best practice use of this script is to set the `Timeout` on the monitor to the F5 best practice of 3x the monitor `Interval` + 1 seconds, with the monitor `Interval` no less than 5 seconds.

 ## Troubleshooting
 Check the `/var/log/ltm` logs for detailed information on script errors or issues.
 This is the most useful resource for checking why a node is failing its healthcheck.
 Use `tail -f /var/log/ltm` from the bash shell to watch logs in real time.
+Note that the `/var/log/ltm` log is used even if the BIG-IP is not provisioned for LTM.

 The script will mark a node `Down` for any of the following reasons:
 - `HTTP error`: Seen for several reason: